Google Analytics 4 for Shopify: complete setup guide 2026

 - Setup takes 1-2 hours – via native Shopify integration without technical knowledge

-- 12 crucial e-commerce events – from product view to purchase automatically tracked
+- 12 crucial e-commerce events – automatically tracked from product view to purchase

 - 88% better predictive power – machine learning predicts which visitors will convert